 To establish a QN breeding herd status, a negative blood test must be conducted on:

-all swine over six months old, and
+All breeding swine over six months old, and

-a number of offspring between four months and six months old, equal to 20 percent of the breeding swine population (e.g., 70 progeny from a 350-sow herd).
+A number of offspring between four months and six months old, equal to 20 percent of the breeding swine population (e.g. 70 progeny from a 350-sow herd).

-The herd must have been free of pseudorabies for at least 30 days, and at least 90 percent of the herd on the premise for 60 days or longer as part of the herd.
+The herd must have been free of pseudorabies for at least 30 days, and at least 90 percent of the herd on the premises for 60 days or longer as part of the herd.